sarken/docs/front_end_coding/style-guide.markdown

 #### Fonts

 Rather than using a specific font, all print text uses the <span class="serif">serif</span> font family.
-It tells the system to use its default serif font.
+This tells the system to use its default serif font.

 #### Colors